-A cold sore on the lower lip on the second day after onset.
+A herpes simplex lesion on the lower lip on the second day after onset.
 Image: CDC

 Herpes simplex virus is mystifying, fascinating, and sneaky.
 Mystifying because we have yet to unravel all of its secrets; fascinating because when we do uncover one of its mysteries, we are amazed by the capabilities of such a tiny, microscopic object; and sneaky because it enters our bodies by stealth and conceals itself in our cells, taking us by surprise when it comes out of hiding and causes outbreaks of blisters and other lesions.